Skip to main content

 By using IBM’s on-demand e-business model, Wimbledon can take advantage of a vastly scalable IT infrastructure equipped with the latest technologies without having to make the huge upfront capital investment needed to build one.
 The on-demand model also grants The All England Lawn Tennis Club access to additional IT support during ‘the Fortnight’ of The Championships.
 They don’t own, manage or maintain the information technology – all Club officials have to do is turn it on.

-Alex Phillips is currently part of IBM’s Pervasive/Wireless Emerging Business Opportunities organisation, and specialises in wireless technologies.
-He has worked on the IBM Wimbledon team for 5 years and is responsible for the Wimbledon Information System Intranet and bringing new Wireless technologies into the Wimbledon project.
-Alex has a background in science and graduated from Queen Mary’s (University of London) with a PhD in Chemical Physics.
+Alex Phillips was part of IBM’s Pervasive/Wireless Emerging Business Opportunities organisation, and specialises in wireless technologies.
+At the time of print, he had worked on the IBM Wimbledon team for five years and was responsible for the Wimbledon Information System Intranet and bringing new Wireless technologies into the Wimbledon project.
+Alex has a background in science and graduated from Queen Mary University of London with a PhD in chemical physics.

-Roger Blake is an IBM Distinguished Engineer and is the Technical Leader for IBM Business Consulting Services, the Consulting and Systems Integration arm of IBM.
-He has been the technical consultant to the AELTC since 1992 and is responsible for the overall technical solution for Wimbledon.
+Roger Blake was an IBM Distinguished Engineer and Technical Leader for IBM Business Consulting Services, the Consulting and Systems Integration arm of IBM.
+At the time of print, he had been the technical consultant to the AELTC since 1992 and responsible for the overall technical solution for Wimbledon.
 Roger is a Fellow of the BCS and a Chartered Engineer.
-He graduated in Mathematics from Brunel University.
+He graduated in mathematics from Brunel University.

 Keep up-to-date with Ingenia for free